-Each team member’s home church or sending church should be committed to providing prayer support, financial support, and logistical support.
+Each team member’s home church or sending church should be committed to providing support in many areas including prayer, finances, logistics, and communication.

-Typically, one sending church will give primary oversight to the church plant.
+Typically, one sending church will give primary oversight to the church planting process.

 ABT translators and other team members, whether working in medical or other community development roles, have one goal: to establish a local church with local leaders under the authority of Jesus Christ by His Spirit and His Word.